Aristide Blank: Adevărul and literary circle

 In addition to being a gifted orator, Blank still had literary pretensions.
-He debuted as a pseudonymous dramatist in Paris and Bucharest.
+In 1922, he sponsored Armand Pascal and Benjamin Fondane's theater troupe, Insula.
+He himself debuted as a pseudonymous dramatist in Paris and Bucharest.
 According to Argetoianu, his work in the field was merely "idiotic", though Blank was admitted to the Romanian Dramatists' Society in 1930.
 In 1932, the celebrated critic George Călinescu published some positive remarks regarding Blank's work in the field—though, as noted by writer Florin Faifer, these were entirely conjectural.
 Faifer himself argues that Blank's contribution to literary modernism was affected by "snobbery", though not worthless.
 Such pieces include L'Assoiffé or Însetatul ("Thirst Man"), produced by Georges Pitoëff's company of Paris in 1925.
 Here, Blank depicts himself as the visionary misfit Andrei, whose promising destinity is cut short by a jealous husband.
-In the 1920s, he founded or financed a series of cultural institutions of his own.
-These included Cultura Națională publishing house, which was established and named on Iorga's advice and offered lucrative employment to intellectuals such as Dimitrie Gusti and Vasile Pârvan.
-He "put out books that are not just neatly printed, but artistic; encouraging the authors and helping the readers, for these books are sold cheaper than the cost of production."
-Blank was also responsible for the Viața Românească editorial office and, in 1920, for a literary club called Societatea Filarmonică.
+In 1920, Blank had also funded a literary club called Societatea Filarmonică.
 Also in 1920, Blank became the target of a renewed smear campaign, this time carried by Tudor Arghezi's Cronica.
 As reported by a Siguranța source, he solved this issue by presenting Arghezi with a gift of 100,000 lei, later supplemented by a monthly stipend; Arghezi would later complain that the banker had tried to humiliate him by forcing publishers not to engage with him.
 Blank had also agreed to sponsor Arghezi associate Gala Galaction, who asked for a grant of 160,000 lei in order to translate the Bible into Romanian.
 However, Galaction failed to keep up with the writing schedule.
 In 1921, Blank partly withdrew his support, and only advanced Galaction 36,000 lei for his version of the New Testament.
-During those months, Blank attempted to built up his a press empire of his own.
-He sponsored Grigore Filipescu, a BMB associate, helping him relaunch the conservative daily Epoca.
-He maintained some say in Epocas editorial policy, preventing Liviu Rebreanu from publishing an article that was critical of Blank himself.
-Blank purchased the left-wing dailies Adevărul and Dimineața, which became BMB and Cultura Națională assets.
-Reportedly, this investment cost him 7 million lei.
-The circumstances for Blank's takeover, whereby journalist Constantin Mille renounced his most valuable enterprise, were debated by the staff, and remain mysterious.